Apple Michigan Avenue: Modifications

 The store faced several problems upon opening.
 Several challenges were related to the climate of Chicago.

 The store's glass exterior was frequently subject to condensation and frost.
 The HVAC system was modified to heat and cool the glass, matching the outdoor temperature and preventing the buildup of moisture.

 The store's sloped roof was also subject to ice formation which, due to temperature fluctuations, made falling ice likely.
 The outdoor area beneath the roof was closed until the problem was addressed by a software update to the roof's heating system.

 Design

 The building was designed by London-based architecture firm Foster + Partners.

 Lighting

 As part of Apple's goal for the store's interior to blend in with its surroundings, architects were tasked with matching the Apple Store's indoor lighting with the natural lighting coming from outside.
 As a result, the store uses a proprietary lighting system that predicts outdoor lighting conditions and dynamically adjusts the brightness and hue of the store's lighting to match it.

 Reception

 The roof was likened to a MacBook Air, but this is not an intentional effect.
-Chicago Tribune architecture critic Blair Kamin praised the stores openness, noting how little space is dedicated to actual product, and stated that the store kept with the local tradition of private riverfront buildings providing public space, which dated back to the Chicago Daily News Building.
+Chicago Tribune architecture critic Blair Kamin praised the store's openness, noting how little space is dedicated to actual product, and stated that the store kept with the local tradition of private riverfront buildings providing public space, which dated back to the Chicago Daily News Building.